 The amount of nitrogen delivered to the Chesapeake Bay can change dramatically from year to year and is influenced by changes in land use, land management and river flow.
 This complicates our efforts to determine trends in nitrogen loads over time.

-During the 2014 water year (October 2013 to September 2014), approximately 285 million pounds of nitrogen reached the Bay.
-This is below the long-term average of 339 million pounds per year and 23 million pounds less than the 2013 load.
-River flow averaged 53 billion gallons per day during this time, which is close to the long-term average of 51 billion gallons per day.
+The total nitrogen load during the 2015 water year is below the long-term average of 335 million pounds per year and 68 million pounds less than the 2014 load.
+River flow averaged 41 billion gallons per day during this time, which is below the long-term average of 51 billion gallons per day.

 Scientists use the following information to estimate nitrogen loads to the Chesapeake Bay:

 This indicator helps us understand and explain trends in nitrogen loads and water quality.
 Another indicator—Reducing Nitrogen Pollution—reports computer-simulated estimates of the amount of nitrogen delivered to the Bay following the implementation of efforts to reduce pollution.
-These estimates are generated with the Chesapeake Bay Program’s Watershed Model (Phase 5.3.2), and help us understand the effects of our management actions on pollution loads and develop “what-if” scenarios that project the future impacts of our actions on water quality.
-Because of the differences in the data behind these indicators, it is possible for them to report different pollution load amounts in a particular year.
+These estimates are generated with the Chesapeake Bay Program’s Watershed Model (Phase 5.3.2).
+They help us understand the effects of our management actions on pollution loads and develop “what-if” scenarios that project the future impacts of our actions on water quality.
+Because of the differences in the data behind these indicators, it is possible for them to report different pollution load amounts for the same period of time.